Golf-Kim takes HSBC title after Green's bogey finish | Sports-Games

 Golf-Kim takes HSBC title after Green's bogey finish

-The ANA Inspiration winner, who was making her first-ever appearance at the tournament in her rookie season as a professional, hit a seven-under par round of 65 to finish in fourth on 15-under alongside Inbee Park.
+A one-under par round of 71 saw her finish level on 15-under par with Thailand's Patty Tavatanakit and Inbee Park.
+Tavatanakit, who won April's ANA Inspirational and was making her first-ever appearance at the tournament in her rookie season as a professional, hit a seven-under par round of 65.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)